Interview with Genetic Disorder (El Salvador)

 In my opinion, the lyrics in the EP Cosmic Terror show a pessimistic and dystopian way of seeing the world, is this the band members see the world themselves?
 Although now the dystopian future that we imagine seems to be closer than ever, I wanted to know if the band intends to follow this same line.

-We consider we are constantly changing, back them songwriting was a series of interpretations of reality and events that denote the disturbing malicious abilities of the underlying power (media, corporations, etc.).
-Our sub-genre will always be open to discuss realities and not dystopias, but it is good that everything has a different meaning for whoever listens.
+We consider we are constantly changing, back then songwriting was a series of interpretations of reality and events that denote the disturbing malicious abilities of the underlying power (media, corporations, etc.).
+Our sub-genre will always be open to discussing realities and not dystopias, but it is good that everything has a different meaning for whoever listens.